vw0389/feddit-compose/README.md

 You would then have to run the backend and frontend manually via `./mvnw spring-boot:run` and `npm run start` respectively

 ### Importing the Postman Collection
+The postman collection is `Feddit.postman_collection.json`, import it into postman